 I’ve been writing for about fifthteen years now.
 And, I have completed a BA in English and Creative Writing and an MA in Creative Writing at the University of Chichester.

 After landing a job in a gin bar some time ago, I became obsessed with the stuff.
 I was trying to work out how to marry my two passions and this was the result.

 Working in the industry opened doors to fabulous training sessions and the amount I learnt in the short time I worked there surprised me.
-The enthusiasm I felt was almost compulsive and it’s not just me, I’ve stumbled across many a fellow gin fiend in my time.
+The enthusiasm I felt was almost compulsive and it’s not just me, I stumbled across many a fellow gin fiend and more with time.
 Gin really is something that people like to nerd out over, and I love it.

-As well as this, I’ve met some fabulous people within the industry that are happy to talk about their part and their distillation knowledge.
-Although I no longer work in the bar, I’ve met lots of fellow fans and I’ve been able to organise visits to distilleries to learn more about gin.
-I originally wrote this paragraph almost five years ago and have rewritten it several times since to keep it relevant.
+I’ve met some fabulous people within the industry that are happy to share their distillation knowledge.
+Although I no longer work in the bar, I met lots of fellow fans and was been able to organise visits to distilleries to learn more about gin.
+I originally wrote this paragraph seven years ago and have rewritten it several times since to keep it relevant.
 It’s a constantly evolving and very creative industry and I’m learning more and more every day, deep down the juniper laden rabbit hole.